-1. Sugar and sugar substitutes
+1. Sugar and artificial sweeteners

+Fructose is a component of table sugar and occurs naturally in fruits.
 The body can only digest a certain amount of fructose at one time.
-Consuming more fructose than the body can absorb, may cause diarrhea.
+Consuming more fructose than the body may cause diarrhea.

 Common dietary sources of caffeine include: